multiformats/multicodec/README.md

 > Can I use multicodec for my own purpose?

 Sure, you can use multicodec whenever you have the need for self-identifiable data.
-Just prefix your own data with the corresponding varint encodec multicodec.
+Just prefix your own data with the corresponding varint encoded multicodec.

 ## Contribute